 How to Make Smoked Chicken Texas Twinkies

-2. If you are making your own spice blend, add all ingredients to a small bowl and stir well to evenly combine.
+2. If you are making your own spice blend, add all ingredients to a small bowl and stir well with a fork to evenly mix.

-6. Place the poppers on the smoker for about 45-minutes, turning the heat up to 350 degrees for last 10-15 minutes to crisp the bacon.
+6. Place the poppers on the smoker for about 45-minutes to 1-hour, turning the heat up to 350 degrees for last 10-15 minutes to crisp the bacon.
 During these last 10-minutes if you want to slather on some of your favorite BBQ sauce, now is the time.

 7. Remove from heat, serve and enjoy!

 Like this Video?
 Subscribe to my YouTube cooking channel for healthy, whole food recipes!
 Want to be notified when I post a new video?
 Click on the bell icon and you'll get a notification when new recipes are uploaded!
 Happy Healthy Eating!!

 Q: Can I cook these on the grill?

 A: Absolutely!
 I would grill them over indirect heat so the bacon fat doesn't cause any flare ups.

 Q: Can I smoke these longer than 1-hour?

 A: Yes, but, with is having chicken breast meat, you run the risk of overcooking and drying out the chicken.